richardtguy/ibeacon/README.md

 ####hue.DaylightSensor.query(*time*)
 The argument `time` should be supplied as a `datetime` object in UTC.
 If it has been more than `DAYLIGHT_UPDATE_FREQUENCY` hours since daylight times were last refreshed from [sunrise-sunset.org](http://www.sunrise-sunset.org), these are refreshed.
 Then returns `True` if the date supplied as an argument is during daylight hours, `False` otherwise.

+HueLight, HueBridge, and HueController classes are implemented to provide a simplified interface to the [Philips Hue API](http://www.developers.meethue.com/philips-hue-api).

 ###class hue.HueLight(*name, ID*)
 The HueLight class represents a single lamp connected to the bridge.
 Instances of the HueLight class may be created and used seperately or (more conveniently) created for each light stored in the bridge by the constructor of a HueBridge object.
 Various methods are implemented in order to control the lamp.